- 🥇

 Limitations:

-Polymarket is stronger on global accessibility and crypto-native reach, but access can be more complicated from a regulatory point of view, especially for US users.
+Polymarket is stronger on global accessibility and crypto-native reach, but access can be more complicated from a regulatory perspective, especially for US users.

 Strengths: